Sreya-Ravi/masterDSA/ProblemOftheDay.md

 # Problem Of the Day : Calender'22
 <br/>

-This calender constains every day of every month starting from 11th August'22, and its correspoding link to the POD - Problem Of the Day.
+This calender contains every day of every month starting from 11th August'22, and its correspoding link to the POD - Problem Of the Day.
 ## August\`22
 <br/>